moorepants/me41055/content/pages/schedule.rst

 The basic flow of the course is as follows:

-- Multiple short lecture videos with accompanying lecture notes will be released to YouTube on Mondays, starting the Monday before the first lecture and work session.
+- One or more lecture videos with accompanying lecture notes will be released on Mondays, starting the Monday before the first lecture and work session.
   URLs to these materials will be posted here in this schedule.
 - Homeworks will be released to Brightspace-Vocareum one week before they are due.
 Homeworks are due at 23:59 on Mondays.
 - You will have at least one homework work session available for each homework